- Free Consultation: 866-966-5240 Tap Here To Call Us

 Wrongful Death Claimants

-Surviving spouses, domestic partners, children, and in some circumstances parents of adults who died as a result of social media-related harm (including suicide) may bring wrongful death actions under California Code of Civil Procedure Section 377.60.
-These cases require experienced legal counsel and careful documentation of the causal link between platform use and the tragic outcome.
+Surviving spouses, domestic partners, children, and in some circumstances parents of adults who died as a result of social media-related harm (including suicide) may bring wrongful death actions under CCP Section 377.60.

 Digital Evidence

-- Google Digital Wellbeing reports (Android): Similar usage tracking
+- Google Digital Wellbeing reports (Android): similar usage tracking

-- App download and account creation dates: Establish timeline of platform use
+- App download and account creation dates: establish timeline of platform use

-- Social media account history: Posts, messages, activity logs
+- Social media account history: posts, messages, activity logs

 - Device usage logs from any parental monitoring software